libvips/libvips/_posts/2025-03-12-nip4-for-nip2-users.md

 ## Workspace drag animations

 The main workspace view has fancy animations for column and row dragging, which can help make it easier to see what's going on.

-The big change from nip2 is that you can now (finally!) drag rows between columns.
+You now need to hold down Ctrl before dragging a row, to make it harder to make accidental changes.
+You can now (finally!) drag rows between columns.

 You can also left-drag on the workspace background to pan, phew.

-## No region context menu
+## No object edit dialogs

-In nip2 there was a right-click menu in image view windows you could use to delete or edit region properties.
-This is gone in nip4, you're supposed to go back to the workspace and right-click on the row for that region.
-You can change region properties by opening the row a few times and editing the
+In nip2 there was a right-click menu with an Edit option on most objects.
+You couldf select this to edit basic object properties.

+This is gone in nip4, you're supposed to change properties by opening the row a few times and editing the
 members:

 ![nip4](/assets/images/nip4-region.png)

-This works for all objects: open the row, edit the members.

 ## Recover after crash